mark2wavy254/practise_repository/README.md

-This repo contains all and any rough work I will do while practising the concepts I learn on ALX
+This repo contains all of my practise in coding